-In today’s Illustrator based tutorial, we’re going to take a close look behind the process of creating a cardboard VR headset icon using nothing more than a couple of basic geometric shapes that we’re going to adjust here and there.
+In today’s Illustrator-based tutorial, we’re going to take a close look at the process of creating a cardboard VR headset icon using nothing more than a couple of basic geometric shapes that we’re going to adjust here and there.
 So, assuming you already have the software up and running, let’s jump straight into it!

 Tutorial Details: Cardboard VR Headset Icon

 - Program: Adobe Illustrator